oarepo/oarepo-tools/README.md

 babel_output_translations =
     oarepo_oaipmh_harvester/translations

-# Do not forget to add this directory to your package data and `invenio_i18n.translations` entry point
-# - without the 'translations' suffix
-invenio_i18n.translations =
-    oarepo_oaipmh_harvester = oarepo_oaipmh_harvester

 # this is the location where javascript translations are generated.
 Add this directory to webpack
 # aliases
 i18next_output_translations =
     oarepo_oaipmh_harvester/ui/theme/assets/semantic-ui/translations

+[options.entry_points]
+# Do not forget to add this directory to your package data and `invenio_i18n.translations` entry point
+# - without the 'translations' suffix
+invenio_i18n.translations =
+    oarepo_oaipmh_harvester = oarepo_oaipmh_harvester

 ```

+To extract translation keys from your sources, run `make-translations` inside your module.
+This will generate `po` files inside the `babel_output_translations` directory.

+Open the generated `po` files, either with `poedit` or directly, and translate the messages.

+Then run `make-translations` again.
+This will both compile the translations for python sources
+and generate the `json` files for javascript sources.